-At the same time, creating a new product requires innovation, which is a bit chaotic and often comes with unstable requirements, because of changes in the marketplace.
-Product management enters here, with its tools to build a product that conforms to the customers’ wants and needs within the shortest possible time frame.
+At the same time, creating a new product requires innovation, which is a bit chaotic and often comes with unstable requirements because of changes in the marketplace.
+Product management enters here, with its tools to build a product that conforms to customers’ wants and needs within the shortest possible time frame.

 The core issue is control versus speed and innovation.
 This conflict can be resolved by separating the roles and assigning the responsibility for each area to two different persons.

-What are the Common Traits of the Two Roles?
+What Are the Common Traits of the Two Roles?

-Individuals who opt for either Product Management or Project Management usually share a similar career trajectory.
-Both functions are frequently a career choice of technical specialists.
+Individuals who opt for either product management or project management usually share a similar career trajectory.
+Both functions often are a career choice of technical specialists.
 After advancing to management level, both leave their functional areas’ bastions and face the challenge of working in a cross-functional role, which requires strong political acumen.
-Thus, navigating through and getting things done in a political minefield is crucial to succeed.
+Thus, the ability to navigate through and get things done in a political minefield is crucial to succeed.

-Finally, product managers and project managers are both required to understand the big picture, including the marketplace and their own respective organizations’ priorities, while keeping an eye on the details.
+Finally, product managers and project managers are both required to understand the big picture, including the marketplace and their own respective organization’s priorities, while keeping an eye on the details.

-What are the Roots of the Differences?
+What Are the Roots of the Differences?

 Tracing back the discrepancies between the two roles to their sources, we find that they stem from the key differences between a “product” and a “project.”

-The Project Management Institute’s (PMI) Project Management Book of Knowledge (PMBOK) perfectly describes the discrepancy between the scope of a product and a project.
+The Project Management Institute’s Project Management Book of Knowledge (PMBOK) perfectly describes the discrepancy between the scope of a product and a project.
 A product’s scope is specified through its features and functions.
-On the other hand, a project’s scope is identified by the work itself that needs to be done in order to deliver the product.
-PMBOK offers further clarification: Product completion is measured against the requirements, while project completion is measured against the plan prepared.
+A project’s scope is identified by the work itself that needs to be done in order to deliver the product.
+PMBOK offers further clarification: Product completion is measured against the requirements while project completion is measured against the plan prepared.

 A view into their lifecycles reveals another way of seeing the differences.
-A product’s lifecycle is depicted with a chart that has time on its x-axis (often with the following phases: introduction, growth, maturity and decline), and level of sales on its y-axis.
+A product’s lifecycle is depicted with a chart that has time on its x-axis (often with these phases: introduction, growth, maturity and decline) and level of sales on its y-axis.
 The product’s lifecycle is most commonly used for determining the appropriate marketing mix (price, distribution channels, product features, and promotion activities).
 The project lifecycle, in contrast, is illustrated with cost and staff levels on the y-axis and time on the x-axis.
-The project’s lifecycle is most commonly used for controlling corporate resources.
+The project’s lifecycle is used most commonly for controlling corporate resources.

-What are the Challenges in Working Together?
+What Are the Challenges in Working Together?

-Recently, while consulting on a technology service development as a project manager, I found myself in a constant battle with the product manager.
+Recently, while consulting on a technology service development as a project manager, I [AU: use of “I” here OK? explain who it is and clarify throughout?]found myself in a constant battle with the product manager.

 Let’s call this product manager Mike (not his real name).
 Mike had a tendency to micromanage the cross-functional project team members.
 The company is a matrix organization, and all the project team members were on loan from functional departments.